jkaninda/goma-gateway/README.md

 - **HTTP Method Restrictions**
   Limit HTTP methods for specific routes to enhance control.

+- **Configure using K8s Custom Resource Definitions (CRD)**
+    - Kubernetes operator-focused CRDs (gateway, route, and middleware configuration)
+    - Define your gateways, routes, and middleware directly in code for seamless configuration.

 Declarative API Gateway Management, define your routes and middleware directly in code for seamless configuration.